Skip to content

 • Slip fitter mount: This mount gives the option for adjustment at an angle of 90 or 45 degrees.

-• Main features of LED street lights
+• Main features of LED streetlights

 This is because LED technology converts 95% of the electricity consumed into light leaving a mere 5% which gets converted as heat.
-But this heat is also managed by the internal thermal dissipation system of the fixture which disposes off the heat in an eco-friendly way.
+But this heat is also managed by the internal thermal dissipation system of the fixture which disposes of the heat in an eco-friendly way.

 Motion Sensor: The pole lights of today come with a motion sensor so that the power consumption of the light can be reduced when it is not needed.
 This further saves electricity.